MangaD/Design-Patterns-Case-Study/README.md

 ### **Behavioral Patterns**
 - **Chain of Responsibility**: Passes requests along a chain of handlers.
 - **Command**: Encapsulates requests as objects.
+- **Interpreter**: Defines a grammatical representation for a language and provides an interpreter to deal with this grammar.
 - **Iterator**: Provides sequential access to collections.
 - **Mediator**: Centralizes communication between objects.
 - **Memento**: Captures and restores an object's internal state.